Georgie Wisen-Vincent

 Eligibility

 The Play Therapy, IPNB, and Neurodiversity Conference hosted by The Center for Connection is open to mental health professionals or graduate students in a mental health field who may be eligible to receive continuing education credit for attendance.
 Although not eligible to receive continuing education credit, allied professionals of other pediatric disciplines (occupational therapists, speech and language therapists, educational therapists, etc.) are welcome to attend.
-Due to the confidentiality and nature of topics presented, children (of any age) are not permitted in conference workshops.
 CFC has the right to refuse or cancel ineligible registrations at any time and shall not be held accountable for any outside fees associated with this cancellation.
 If you have any specific questions regarding your eligibility status, please contact Georgie Wisen-Vincent, Conference Coordinator, at georgie@thecenterforconnection.org.

 Scholarships Available